marufke1/Ansible-playbook/README.md

    private ip address of the nodes so that ansible master exactly knows whatever nodes need to be configured.
 Asible creates an inventory file by using default location which is **/etc/ansible/hosts**. we can store the private ip address of the nodes inside of the default inventory file.

- - We also can create an inventiory file then store the nodes private ip inside of it by following commands
+ - We also can create an inventiory file then store the nodes private ip inside of it by following commands.
  - **vi Inventroy**
  - we can define the group name for the nodes which is
- - **[Devops]**
+ - **[Devops]** ### this group has 2 nodes.
  - 172.31.8.50 ### node 1
  - 172.31.1.228 ### node 2
+ - finally ansible master server has the information of the for the nodes need to be configured.
  -